AlexanderMaxRanabel/NovaDB/README.md

 # NovaDB
-A Feature-Less NoSQL Database Written in TypeScript
+A Feature-Less NoSQL Database Written in Go